mastodon/documentation/content/en/admin/migrating.md

 ```

 Optionally, you may copy over the nginx, systemd, and PgBouncer config files, or rewrite them from scratch.

+### Certbot

+Copying your Nginx config files will not be sufficient to re-run letsencrypt.

+Instead, copy the certificate files referenced by `ssl_certificate` and `ssl_certificate_key` (in `/etc/nginx/sites-available/mastodon`) to the new machine and update the path in the new machine's nginx config.
+Don't use letsencrypt's own `live` folder for this, or else letsencrypt will complain when you try to re-generate the certificate.
+Just use any temporary directory for this, since re-running letsencrypt will overwrite the config anyway.

 ### During migration {#during-migration}